ArchanaSharmaGIS/ArchanaSharmaGIS-FarmGeoCheck-Geospatial-Validation-for-Agricultural-Data/README.md

   - `shapely` for geometric operations.
   - `numpy` for numerical operations.
   -
-## Future Applications and Extensions
-While this tool is currently focused on rice farm boundary validation, it can be extended to support:
-- **Other Types of Crops**: By adapting field names and validation criteria, the tool can be used for different types of agricultural data.
-- **Raster Data Analysis**: Integrating raster data validation, such as checking if farm boundaries align with satellite imagery or NDVI maps.
-- **Integration with Web GIS Platforms**: Developing a user interface for non-technical users to upload shapefiles and view validation results interactively.
-- **Real-Time Field Data Verification**: Enhancing the tool to support real-time data checks using mobile or remote sensing technology.

 ## Conclusion
 **AgriGeoValidator** provides a critical step toward maintaining the integrity and accuracy of geospatial data in agriculture.
 By automating the validation process, agricultural analysts can ensure that their data is trustworthy, reducing the risk of mismanagement and enabling better decision-making.